nautobot/nautobot/nautobot/docs/rest-api/overview.md

 ## Versioning

 As of Nautobot 1.3, the REST API supports multiple versions.
-A REST API client may request the API version as implemented in a given Nautobot release by including the major.minor version number in the HTTP Accept header, for example `Accept: application/json; version=1.3`.
+A REST API client may request a given API version by including a `major.minor` Nautobot version number in its request in one of two ways:

+1. A client may include a `version` in its HTTP Accept header, for example `Accept: application/json; version=1.3`
+2. A client may include an `api_version` as a URL query parameter, for example `/api/extras/jobs/?api_version=1.3`

+Generally the former approach is recommended when writing automated API integrations, as it can be set as a general request header alongside the [authentication token](authentication.md) and re-used across a series of REST API interactions, while the latter approach may be more convenient when initially exploring the REST API via the interactive documentation as described above.

 ### Default Versions and Backward Compatibility